 Cheap Box Trailers for Sale

-The smallest commonly available cheap box trailers are six feet by four feet, though a few companies offer an even smaller model.
+The smallest commonly available cheap box trailers are 6 feet by 4 feet, or metric 1.8 x 1.200 though Economy Trailers build an even smaller model (5×3).
 Average capacity is 750 kilograms, or about 1,650 pounds.
 Dual-axle box trailers, in which two or more axles are situated closely together to provide greater weight capacity, can carry up to 3,000 kilograms (or roughly 6,600 pounds).
 However, trailers of that size need a correspondingly heavy vehicle to tow them.

 Among the items currently on offer at Economy, a galvanised trailer comes with a welded chassis.
 A drawbar and panel are welded to the chassis, with brakes and racks optional.